Centaurioun/pulp-stones/references/md/Korkmaz_2019_Orthodontic_Treatment_and_Pulp_Stone_Formation.md

 The increment of pulp stone numbers after treatment was found to be statistically significantly higher in molars (330 (65.5%)) and premolars (56 ( 1.1%)), than in incisors (18 (3.6%)) and canines (8 (1.6%)) (p \<0.05) (Table 3).
 Pulp stone enhancement was detected in the incisor teeth of 14 (4.3%) female and 4 (2,2%) male patients, canine teeth of 8 (2.5) female and 0 (0%) male patients, premolar teeth of 30 (9.3%) female and 26 (14.3%) male patients and molar teeth of 204 (63.4%) female and 126 (69.2%) male patients, but there were no statistically significant differences in terms of pulp increase in incisors, premolars and molars according to sex (p\ 0.05).
 In canine teeth, the increase in pulp stones was statistically higher in females than in males (p\<0.05) (Table 3).
 Table 3.
 Increases in pulp stones according to gender and tooth type.
- 4.DISCUSSION
+ 4.
+## **Discussion**

 It has been reported that orthodontic force is a controlled trauma and induces molecular changes in cells of periodontal ligament, alveolar bone and pulp-dentin complex (23­26).
 Although it has been investigated in many studies on human and animal models, the tissue interaction between orthodontic forces and dental pulp remains unclear (27).
 Histological studies have shown that major changes in the pulp after orthodontic treatment including impaired respiration, vacuolization, circulatory disturbances, hemorrhage, fibro-hyalinosis and even necrosis (23,27,28).
 Contrary to these findings, some studies reported that changes in the pulp are not long-term and serious after orthodontic force (29,30).
 Lazzaretti et al. (27) reported that orthodontic forces cause vascular changes in the pulp and increase the number of pulp calcifications.
 In accordance with their results, other studies stated that orthodontic forces increase the secretion of various cytokines such as calcitonin gene-related peptide and alkaline phosphatase, which are effective in mineralization metabolism of pulp (27,31).
 Therefore, in this study, the effect of orthodontic treatment on pulp stone formation was investigated by comparing pre - and post-treatment panoramic radiographs.
 Pulp stones are usually seen by coincidence on dental radiographs and may complicate endodontic treatment (32).
 Histologic and radiographic assessment can be used to determine the pulp stones (26,33).
-The pulp stone must have reached a certain size (\ 200^A^m) and mineralization in order to be detected on the radiographic assessment (26,34).
+The pulp stone must have reached a certain size (\ 200m) and mineralization in order to be detected on the radiographic assessment (26,34).
 Another disadvantage of the radiographic examination in detecting pulp stones is that the radiograph can be interpreted differently among the observers (35).
 Although histologic evaluation is more reliable than radiographic assessment, it has the disadvantage of being an invasive method.
 Having the advantage of providing precise anatomical details in three dimensions, cone beam computed tomography (CBCT) was used to assess pulp stones in a few recent studies (36,37).
 However, it cannot be obtained as a routine record in all orthodontic patients due to increased radiation dose.
 For this reason, the investigation of the pulp stones was conducted on routinely taken panoramic radiographs before and after orthodontic treatment in the present study.
 Pulp stone formation was found to be associated with various systemic diseases and syndromes such as type I diabetes, arteriosclerosis, osteitis deformans, cardiovascular diseases, kidney diseases, dentinal displasia, Marfan sydrome, Van der Woude syndrome, Saethre-Cholzen syndrome, Elfin facies syndrome and familial expansile osteolysis (38-41).
 Therefore, patients with these diseases were not included in this study.
 Pulp stone formation has been reported to increase as the subject gets older in various studies investigating the pulp stone incidence (26,42).